 We named the calculated field as Zero and placed 0, which means it shows zeros.

 Drag the Zero calculated field onto the columns section in-between the two sales fields.
-As you see, we have Sales, Zero, Sales, Zero in columns shelf, and Sub-Category in Rows shelf.
+As you see, we have Sales, Zero, Sales, Zero on the columns shelf, and Sub-Category on the Rows shelf.

 Convert the Circles of Zero field to Bars using Marks shelf.

 Next, we are converting the remaining column measure fields to bar charts by changing Marks.

 Now, you can see the Bar graphs.
 We have to convert this to Tableau Butterfly Chart.